multiscale/muscle3/docs/source/tutorial.rst

 the number of steps is fixed, so that this warning will never be emitted.
-However, if the micro-model runs until it detects convergence, then it can happen that it runs for longer than the timestep of the macro-model, and that would indicate that there is no timescale overlap anymore.
+However, if the micro-model runs until it detects convergence, then it can happen that it runs for longer than the timestep of the macro-model, and that would indicate that there is no timescale separation anymore.
 In that case, the result could be wrong, and a warning is appropriate.

+Then, we copy the received data into our state array.
+The received :class:`libmuscle.Grid` object contains a read-only array, and just writing ``U = msg.data.array`` would discard the state we have in ``U``, and instead make the variable ``U`` refer to the received read-only array.
+We would then get an error message when trying to update the state.
+The ``np.copyto`` function instead copies the (read-only) contents of ``msg.data.array`` into the existing (writable) array referred to by ``U``.
+This way, we can do our state update, and it's also a bit more efficient than reallocating memory all the time.

-The S operator here calls the ``laplacian()`` function.
+The S operator here calls the ``laplacian()`` function (not shown).
 There is no requirement for a submodel to be a single function, you can split it up, call library functions, and so on.
 There has to be a top-level function however if you want to run more than one submodel in a single Python program.
 Also, you cannot share any data with other components, other than by sending and receiving messages.
 In particular, you can't use global variables to communicate between models.
 This is intentional, because it doesn't work if you're running as separate programs on different computers.

 Connecting it all together